-In the 2019 Speech from the Throne, government announced that new legislation will be introduced aimed at removing and preventing accessibility barriers.
-The new accessibility legislation will look at design of public spaces, information and communications, customer service standards, service animal certification, public sector procurement and employment, and public transportation.
+In the 2019 Speech from the Throne, government announced it will introduce new legislation aimed at removing and preventing accessibility barriers.
+The new accessibility legislation will look at design of public spaces, information and communications (including customer service standards), service animal certification, public sector procurement, public sector employment and public transportation.